leead4/teamiifepractice/README.md

 * the current showSandwich() method prints to the dom underneath previous prints.... make a function that clears the output area to only show the most updated sandwich order

-* right now the sandwhich toppings are being stored as strings in an array I want to be able to add my sandwiches to an order, change them, or remove them if I want to ...so I think it would make more sense to store my sandwiches in object form
+* right now the sandwich toppings are being stored as strings in an array I want to be able to add my sandwiches to an order, change them, or remove them if I want to ...so I think it would make more sense to store my sandwiches in object form